-I invited travelers to share some of their favorite unique holiday themed adventures and destinations.
-I think their recommendations will inspire you to add a lot of these places to your list.
+I invited travelers to share some of their favorite unique holiday-themed adventures and destinations.
+Their recommendations will definitely inspire you to add a lot of these holiday destinations to your list.…

 BRICKmas is an exhibit for anyone who enjoys creativity and fun.
 The OKILUG (Ohio, Kentucky, and Indiana Lego User’s Group) have put together another incredible display that will amaze audiences young and old.

 Last year was the revival of a Cincinnati tradition that began in 1849.
 My interest in the Saengerfest Choir festival first began after taking the Spirit of Christmas Tour that highlighted beautiful historic churches in Over The Rhine.

 The tour shares stories about how each of the churches were central to community.
 The tour also lets you hear from various ministers and priests and parishioners who are still dedicated to serving the community. (you can read more about it here)

 I LOVED the Spirit of Christmas Tour and my husband and I LOVED Saengerfest last year!!!!
 The experience was absolutely beautiful in every way.
 The choirs, music, venues and atmosphere create an incredible memory to share with loved ones.

 Here is a little more about how Saengerfest started.
 As someone who grew up in the Cincinnati area, I had no idea that our city had such an incredible tradition for so many years.